Bikeman868/UrlRewrite.Net/README.md

 evaluating rules at the level above".

 ### Optimization number 4, look at the execution trace

 This Rewrite Module is capable of outputting a complete trace of rewrite requests showing full details of the rules that were evaluated, the conditions that were tested and the actions that were executed.
 The request log includes a timespamp on each event to allow you to identify any performance bottlenecks.

-Tracing every request is only useful in a development environment.
-You should never do this on your production servers.
-Because of this, the mechanism that we provide to turn this on requires you to recompile the source code.

-To enable request tracing on specific URLs you must pass a list of these URLs to the `Initialize()` method of the Rewrite Module (see section on initialization above).
+To enable request tracing on specific URLs you must pass a Lambda expression to the `Initialize()` method of the Rewrite Module (see section on initialization above).

 By default the Rewrite Module will output trace information to the `System.Debug.Trace` output, so you